 It is quite unlikely that this vulnerability is to be applied in practice since it only allows the transaction fees to be increased, coins cannot be stolen.
 More information about the vulnerability is available in this Ledger Security Bulletin.

-Users are recommended to update to Ledger Live desktop version 2.4.1 and updating the Ledger Bitcoin app to version 1.4.0 in the Manager, these updates contain a fix for the vulnerability.
+Users are recommended to update to Ledger Live desktop version 2.4.1 and updating the Ledger Bitcoin app to version 1.4.0 in My Ledger, these updates contain a fix for the vulnerability.

 Frequently Asked Questions